0xociety/sui-xo/README.md

 # Sui XO Package

-XO is the xociety's token used to maintain eco-system on Sui blockchain.
+XO is the xociety's token used to maintain ecosystem on Sui blockchain.
 It has 9 decimals, and the total supply will be 5,000,000,000 - 5 Billion.

 ## Package Deployed